25 Small, Interesting Cultural Differences Between France and the USA

 La bise, or the French kiss, is a very real and common tradition in France, where you greet a friend or family member with a kiss on one or both cheeks.

-As a tourist, you’ll almost never be expected or have opportunity to participate in this tradition, but you will definitely observe it!
+As a tourist, you’ll almost never be expected or have the opportunity to participate in this tradition, but you will certainly observe it!